 THE EXHIBITION

-TOYS DEPARTMENT
+TOYS SECTION

 The second Art Explora exhibition at Hangar Y, Rayon Jouets presents a reflection on the toys that shape and condition our systems of understanding the world, from the earliest age.
 On view from May 18 to September 22, 2024.